BambooHR/guardrail/README.md

 According to W3Techs (https://w3techs.com/technologies/overview/programming_language/all) in 2017 PHP
 is running on 82% of all the sites whose server-side language they can determine.
 Other documentation confirms that a vast majority of dynamic content on the Internet is served from PHP.
-Facebook powers such massive sites as Facebook and Wikipedia.
+PHP powers massive sites such as Facebook and Wikipedia.

 Often these sites start from a small home grown code base, a Wordpress install, or a few customizations on top of a framework.
 These are great options that play to the strengths of PHP.
 You can quickly prop up a website and prove the business model before you spend a lot of time and money worrying about enterprise scale.
 The PHP language performs reasonably well and is very quick to develop with.
 The language is very forgiving, has a very mature library ecosystem with Composer, several robust frameworks, and broad hosting availability.

 For a small website PHP works exceedingly well.
 If you are lucky enough to have a formerly small website that has grown up, you will start to run into difficulties dealing with large code base in PHP.
-Many of these complications are due to the lack of enforcements of contracts in the language.
-If you choose to do so, you can pass around arbitrary objects of any type to any method.
-There are also artifacts dating back to the days when PHP didn't support object oriented programming particularly well.
+Many of these complications are due to the fact that PHP is a weakly typed language.
+The lack of enforcements of contracts in the language makes it difficult to know what to expect about any given variable.
+On a small team and code base this is no problem.
+On a large team or large code base, this becomes unmanageable.
+Also, as your start to use more strongly typed improvements to PHP, you discover that those errrors are not reported until run time.
+It would be far better to know prior to release that errors existed in your application.

-Guardrail is a tool that allows developers that want to be more rigorous than stock PHP requires.
-It can be applied to any code base.
+Guardrail is a tool that allows you to find some subset of the errors in your application.
+If you make heavy use of type hinting, you'll find that Guardrail enables you to actually be quite rigorous.
+It can be applied to any PHP 5 - PHP 7 code base.

 ## Supported checks